NValqui/Unity/README.md

 # This code allows for the ball to lose its bounciness when it hits a certain platform.
-This is used in order for the ball to efficiently complete the course
+This is used in order for the ball to efficiently complete the course.
+Otherwise, it would have gone of course and overcomplicated things

 using System.Collections;
 using System.Collections.Generic;